lasircc/las_1_knowledge_base/docs/biobank.rst

 .. note::  Please remember that by default all the created tubes are set to **"single use"**.

 Furthermore, users can delete aliquots on their own.
-Just go to ``Aliquots -> Perform -> QC/QA -> Manual Revaluation`` and set [DEFINE] to *"Exhausted"* during the re-evaulation procedure.
+Just go to ``Aliquots -> Perform -> QC/QA -> Manual Revaluation`` and set [DEFINE] to *"Exhausted"* during the re-evaluation procedure.

 Aliquot Restore
 ###################
 The automatic procedure to carry out the restore is accessible `here`_.
 This procedure is nothing but the dual of the above mentioned one for cancellation.
-At the end of this procedure, the aliquots regain the avaialbility and they become usable again.
+At the end of this procedure, the aliquots regain the availability and they become usable again.
 As for cancellation, the user is asked to provide a txt file with all the genealogyID he/she wants to restore written one per line.

 .. _here: http://las.ircc.it/biobank/restore/aliquot